 - Access to and guidance in the latest developments in technology

 - Recording sessions with guest ensembles.
-Recent ensembles include eighth blackbird (whose residency is featured in the video above), Daedalus String Quartet, ICE, Prism Saxophone Quartet, yMusic, Cassatt String Quartet
+Recent ensembles include eighth blackbird, Daedalus String Quartet, ICE, Prism Saxophone Quartet, yMusic and Cassatt String Quartet

 - Annual professional premiere of a student orchestra piece by the Winston-Salem Symphony

 - Regular performances of student works by UNCSA String Orchestra, UNCSA Opera Scenes, UNCSA Cantata Singers

 - Skype sessions with major guest composers.
 Recent sessions with Vijay Iyer, Chen Yi, Andrew Norman, Kati Agocs, Gabriel Kahane, Missy Mazzoli, Steve Mackey